Amazon SageMaker Pricing: Options, Examples, and 7 Ways to Cut Costs

 4. Optimize Data Storage

-Implement lifecycle rules to move data from S3 Standard to lower-cost classes like S3 Infrequent Access, Glacier, or Deep Archive after a set period.
-Use versioning and tagging to identify obsolete or redundant files that can be deleted.
-When working with experiments, use SageMaker Experiments to log metadata and artifacts without duplicating entire datasets.
+Efficient storage management is critical, especially when training large models.
+Implement S3 lifecycle rules to move data from S3 Standard to lower-cost classes (S3 Infrequent Access, Glacier, or Deep Archive) after a set period.
+Use SageMaker Experiments to log metadata without duplicating entire datasets, and regularly clean up intermediate data, logs, and unused model artifacts.

 5. Regularly Monitor Usage and Spending